‘Trust Me, I'm an Expert’: The Pandemic Parade of Pompous Professionals

 To measure an expert’s wisdom, they conducted studies involving climate scientists, psychologists, and investors.
 Each study identified a group of experts by title or degree and a group of non-experts found through online aggregators.
 Participants were asked a series of domain-specific questions and were asked to record their answer and their confidence in the response.
 [1]

-Unsurprisingly, experts demonstrated greater knowledge and more accurate self-assessment than non-experts.
+Unsurprisingly, experts demonstrated greater knowledge and more accurate self-assessments than non-experts.
 They showed greater confidence in those questions answered correctly than incorrectly.
 However, “they still made misjudgments that they held with confidence.”
 Those mistakes were an unfounded confidence in what they did not know – they were less aware of gaps in the knowledge than the nonexperts, leading the researchers to conclude that

 Awareness of error appeared blunted by expertise.”